Cable Links, Annuli and Sutured Floer homology: Introduction

 {Theorem~\ref{HFLmmn}} \begin{HFLmmn} Suppose $K$ is a non-trivial $L$-space knot, $m> 2g(K)-1$ and $L$ is a link with $\widehat{\HFL}(L)\cong\widehat{\HFL}(K_{n,mn})$.
 Then $L$ is isotopic to $K'_{n,nm}$ for some $L$-space knot $K'$ such that $\widehat{\HFK}(K')\cong\widehat{\HFK}(K)$. \end{HFLmmn}

-The main ingredients in the proof of this theorem are the fact that link Floer homology detects the Thurston norm~\cite{ozsvath2008linkFloerThurstonnorm} and Juhasz's sutured Floer homology decomposition formula~\cite{juhasz2008floer}.This yields some detection results as immediate corollaries;
+The main ingredients in the proof of this theorem are the fact that link Floer homology detects the Thurston norm~\cite[Theorem 1.1]{ozsvath2008linkFloerThurstonnorm} and Juh\'asz's surface decomposition formula for sutured Floer homology~\cite[Theorem 1.3]{juhasz2008floer}.
+This yields some detection results as immediate corollaries:

-{Corollary~\ref{HFLdetects}} \begin{HFLdetects} Link Floer homology detects;\begin{enumerate} \item $T(2,3)_{n,mn}$ for $m> 1$. \item $T(2,5)_{n,mn}$ for $m> 2$. \end{enumerate} \end{HFLdetects}
+{Corollary~\ref{HFLdetects}} \begin{HFLdetects} Link Floer homology detects:\begin{enumerate} \item $T(2,3)_{n,mn}$ for $m> 1$. \item $T(2,5)_{n,mn}$ for $m> 3$. \end{enumerate} \end{HFLdetects}